Building paths to funding for Black female founders – TechCrunch

 When Fines would come home to Oakland after a YC event, there would be a lot of Black women around, she said.
 But for the Black female founders elsewhere, there just wasn’t a space for them to go where they could “feel comfortable asking the question they needed the answer to without feeling like they’re less than,” Fines said.

 That was her passion, Fines said.
-Meanwhile, Megan Holston-Alexander of Andreessen Horowitz’s Cultural Leadership Fund and Planet FWD Founder Julia Collins were already volunteering at All Raise as Fines joined All Raise from YC.
+Meanwhile, Megan Holston-Alexander of Andreessen Horowitz’s Cultural Leadership Fund and Planet FWD founder Julia Collins were already volunteering at All Raise as Fines joined All Raise from YC.

 “So it was one of those things where we just kind of put all of our heads together,” Fines said.
 “We wanted to make sure that we could do something that’d be super tactical and useful, but also make it not just an event.
 It’s an experience and we want to make sure that Black women are just getting the help they need all year-round.”